K-means Clustering#

 There are no response features, \(y\), just predictor features,

-The K-means clustering approach is primarily applied as an unsupervised machine learning method for clustering, group assignment to unlabeled data, where dissimilarity within clustered groups is mini minimized.
-The loss function that is minimized is:
+The K-means clustering approach is primarily applied as an unsupervised machine learning method for clustering, group assignment to unlabeled data, where dissimilarity within clustered groups is minimized.
+The loss function that is minimized for K-means clustering, known as intertia, is,

 where \(i\) is the cluster index, \(\alpha\) is the data sample index, \(X\) is the data sample and \(\mu_i\) is the \(i\) cluster prototype, \(k\) is the total number of clusters, and \(|| X_m - \mu_m ||\) is the Euclidean distance from a sample to the cluster prototype in \(M\) dimensional space calculated as: